Ankita-624/expense-tracker-app/README.md

 # expense-tracker-app
 A simple web app to track expenses, allowing users to add, delete, and view their spending while calculating the total amount.

-# Expense Tracker Application

-A simple web application that allows users to track their expenses.
-Built with HTML, CSS, and JavaScript, this app enables users to add, delete, and view their expenses while calculating the total amount spent.

 ## Features

 *   **Add Expenses:** Users can input expense names and amounts.